CalebEverett/metaplex-cli/README.md

 # Metaplex Command Line Interface

-This is a command line interface for creating and managing non-fungible tokens on the [Solana blockchain](https://solana.com/) through the [Metaplex programs](https://metaplex.com/).
+This is a command line interface for creating and managing non-fungible tokens on the [Solana blockchain](https://solana.com/) through the [Metaplex programs](https://metaplex.com/), including uploading assets and metadata to the [Arweave](https://www.arweave.org/) permaweb.
+The current application can be used to create single tokens and upload single files, but will be enhanced in the coming days to support bulk operations and create and manage auctions and candy stores.

 ## Implemented commands